Honolulu BUI Lawyer

 If you have been arrested for boating under the influence, you should contact a criminal defense attorney as soon as possible.
 You may be unaware that you have a right to a blood alcohol test.
 This test can help to prove your innocence.
 You should also not talk to law enforcement about the details of your arrest.
 Anything you say to law enforcement can be used against you in court.
 You should instead focus on hiring a criminal defense attorney.

 At The Law Office of Kevin O'Grady, LLC, our Honolulu BUI lawyers can help you fight your boating under the influence charge.
-We have handled hundreds of cases, and we have the experience and knowledge necessary to help you obtain the best possible outcome for your case.
+I have handled hundreds of cases, and I have the experience and knowledge necessary to help you obtain the best possible outcome for your case.

 Call (808) 521-3367 or contact us online to learn more about how our Honolulu BUI attorneys can help you.